2008 Football Northern Territory season

-The 2008 Football Northern Territory season in Northern Territory.
+The 2008 Football Northern Territory season in Northern Territory in Australia lasted from late April to mid-September.
 The men's competitions consisted of two major divisions across the State.

 League table

 2008 North Zone Premier League

 The season began on 26 April, concluding with the Grand Final on 13 September.

 Finals series

 2008 South Zone A Grade

 The season began on 27 April, concluding on 31 August.